NLP-Discourse-SoochowU/DTCP/README.md

 Recently, our team members re-discussed the work and we planned to improve the quality of the data.
 Based on the paper, we re-checked the annotations and updated the test set as "test_v2_Jan-12-2023.tsv".
 Although the change is tiny, it's necessary.
 Besides, we will also re-check the annotations in the dev and train set to provide a better version (EDTC2) in the future.
 (Jan 12 2023)

+We are very grateful for the valuable suggestions recently put forward by scientific researchers, and look forward to your more inspiration.

 #### DTC Parser

 1. We provide our newest parser in "upd_parser" where we present the codes and the pre-trained DTC parsing model for downstream applications.